 Our decisions regarding compensation of our Chief Executive Officer, or our CEO, are guided by the same policies and considerations that govern compensation of our other executive officers.
 The Compensation Committee reviews and evaluates the CEO's individual performance annually on the basis of his actual performance in comparison to written financial and strategic objectives established at the beginning of the year by the Compensation Committee.
-The Compensation Committee also evaluates the CEO based upon our financial performance as compared to our annual business plan and compares the CEO's compensation to the peer companies at the 50 th percentile of market total direct compensation.
+The Compensation Committee also evaluates the CEO based upon our financial performance as compared to our annual business plan and compares the CEO's compensation to the peer companies.
 Additionally, on an annual basis, the CEO prepares a written succession plan that is reviewed by the Compensation Committee.
 This plan includes a plan of succession for the CEO and our other executive officers.